 To read about using tools to tend your terrarium plants, please click here.

-To read about the largest orchid in the world, Grammatophyllum speciosum, which started flowering for the first time at The Royal Botanic Gardens, Kew, in August 2015, please click here.
+To read about the largest species of orchid in the world, which flowered for the first time at The Royal Botanic Gardens, Kew, please click here.

 For tips on gardening on a budget, please click here.

 To read about growing mushrooms indoors, please click here.